avalchanova/tic-tac-toe-react/tic-tac-toe-react/README.md

 ### Handler Functions:

-Behind the scenes, we've crafted two robust handler functions.
+Behind the scenes, I've crafted two robust handler functions.
 One manages the click functionality of each cell, while the other assists by altering the element's class to reflect the player's choice.

 ### UseEffect for Scoring:

-As an added bonus, our project includes a useEffect hook that calculates the score after every player's move.
+As an added bonus, my project includes a useEffect hook that calculates the score after every player's move.
 It keeps track of wins and ties, providing a comprehensive gaming experience.